How to diversify your portfolio

 - Diversification is the practice of opening multiple positions across a range of asset classes

-- A diversification strategy can include positions across industries, asset classes or even different financial instruments – eg using CFDs, spread bets, options or futures
+- A diversification strategy can include positions across industries, asset classes or even different financial instruments – eg using CFDs, options or futures

 - The core aim of diversification is to improve risk-adjusted returns – which is the degree of risk you have to take on in order to achieve a profit